10 Best Things to Do in Tarragona, Spain

 By the way, on the roof there is a rooftop bar with pool – and a fantastic view over the sea!

-Book your stay at the H10 Imperial Tarraco*
+➜ Book your stay at the H10 Imperial Tarraco*

-Day trip to Tarragona from Barcelona
+How to get there / Day trip from Barcelona

 From Barcelona you can reach Tarragona in just one hour by a regional train!
 The city is therefore perfect for a day trip if you are in Barcelona anyway.

-Train timetables & tickets from Barcelona
+➜ Train timetables & tickets from Barcelona

 And Barcelona itself is always worth a trip, too!
 From many German airports there are good and cheap connections to Barcelona:

-Find a cheap flight to Barcelona here*
+➜ Find a cheap flight to Barcelona here*

 Tarragona is located on the Costa Dorada.
 Nearby you will find many small coastal towns such as Cambrils, which are especially popular in the summer!
-You can also take a trip to the beautiful Reus, the city of Modernisme.
+You can also take a trip to beautiful Reus, the city of Modernisme.
 Or you can plan a complete road trip through Catalonia – it’s worth it!

-Rent a car from Barcelona here*
+➜ Rent a car from Barcelona here*

-Here you can find all my tips for a trip to Catalonia
+➜ Here you can find all my tips for a trip to Catalonia

 Leave a Reply